vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 The CPDLC Station Code is `YBIK`.

 !!! tip
-        Even though BIK's Primary Communication Method is Voice, CPDLC should be used for Overfliers.
+        Even though BIK's Primary Communication Method is Voice, CPDLC may be used for Overfliers.

 ## Airspace